WM Technology Inc. (MAPS) Stock: A SWOT Analysis

 Many brokerage firms have already submitted their reports for MAPS stocks, with Truist repeating the rating for MAPS by listing it as a “Hold.”
 The predicted price for MAPS in the upcoming period, according to Truist is $2 based on the research report published on November 08th of the previous year 2022.

-During the last 5 trading sessions, MAPS rose by +19.45%, which changed the moving average for the period of 200-days by -60.59% in comparison to the 20-day moving average, which settled at $0.9332.
-In addition, WM Technology Inc. saw 4.95% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MAPS rose by +12.03%, which changed the moving average for the period of 200-days by -65.87% in comparison to the 20-day moving average, which settled at $0.9329.
+In addition, WM Technology Inc. saw -8.08% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading